juli516b/juli516b.github.io/resources.md

+---
+layout: page
-### Resources I have been using through this semester.
+title: Resources I have been using through this semester.
+---

 #### Courses: